VivianeBusch-Wallace/webdev-handbooks/IDEs/VSCshortcuts.md

 delete a line (deletes line where cursor is) --> strg + shift + k got line ... --> strg + g, type line number

+###Word Wrap
+showing a very long line of code in several lines when the window is small --> alt + z

 ###Move Cursor
 put cursor at beginning of line --> (numlock off), (on numpad:) 7/pos1 OR (in upper right corner of keyboard) pos1 put cursor at end of line --> (numlock off), (on numpad:) 1/ende OR (in upper right corner of keyboard) ende